mlabuda2/nf-tower-docs/docs/datasets/overview.md

 The **Datasets** functionality in Nextflow Tower allows the users to store CSV and TSV formatted files within a workspace and use those as an input one or more pipelines.

 ![](_images/datasets_listing.png)

+!!! note "Tower Enterprise"
+    This feature is also available in Tower Enterprise 21.10.x or later.

 !!! note
-    This feature is available only in the [organization workspaces.](../orgs-and-teams/workspace-management.md).
+    This feature is available only in [organization workspaces](../orgs-and-teams/workspace-management.md).